• Skip to primary navigation

 Instructions

 • In a stand mixer fitted with a paddle attachment, cream the butter, granulated sugar, powdered sugar, and salt until thoroughly combined, about 3 minutes.
-In a separate bowl, sift together the all-purpose and cake flours with the Matcha powder.

 • With the mixer on low, mix the flour mixture into the butter mixture in 3 additions, scraping down the sides of the bowl in between each addition.